The Ultimate Ecommerce Guide For Mobile Traffic in AdWords

 - If it’s performing better than your desktop traffic, set a bid adjustment of 25%.

 Now you’ve started with optimizing your Mobile traffic.
 It will not take more than 5 minutes to implement (I promise), and you will be able to get better results tomorrow.
 You can then come back at a later stage to review the rest in more detail, but setting your initial bid adjustments will be the first and most important step.
 Let me know how implementing this guide affected your campaign results.
-I look forward to see your comments.
+I look forward to seeing your comments.